 Religion makes choosing a spiritual path more difficult.
 So the spiritual explorer must learn to be vigilant and avoid the common detours.
 The internet gives you access to many resources to make a more informed decision.
 You can learn everything from Animism to Yoga.
 The question is, which path is best for you?

 How to Start Your Spiritual Journey

 You are here because you have an inner desire to seek the best path.
 Consider yourself lucky if you have the choice to decide.
 Many people don’t have a choice.
-A lot of people are subject to indoctrination into their family’s religious beliefs.
-Some people live in oppressive cultures where they must align with the state religion or suffer horrible consequences.
+Many people are subject to indoctrination into their family’s religious beliefs.
+Some people live in oppressive cultures and must align with the culture’s beliefs or suffer horrible consequences.

 Spiritual Explorer Guidebook

 Here are the four critical steps when beginning your spiritual quest.

 - Choose Your Path

 - Connect with Your Intuition and Use a Journal

 1) Choose One of Two Basic Spiritual Paths